 We Plan to Democratize Radar

 Radar, with its multitude of modes, capabilities, and unique benefits, is an important aspect of the overall approach to protecting Life, Liberty, and the Pursuit of Happiness.
 We seek to eliminate barriers that have prevented customers from looking to radar to augment or solve their ISR problems.
 We recognize that what we are able to do is only possible through the tremendous effort of all of those that have gone before us and all those that continue to push forward in the study and development of radar and other enabling technologies.
 At IMSAR, we seek to help democratize radar, making it more usable, affordable, and accessible.

-Ryan Smith, founder, president and CEO of IMSAR, further explains what it means to democratize radar.
+Ryan Smith, founder, president and CEO of IMSAR, and Larry Moore, executive vice president, further explain what it means to democratize radar.